improbable-research/keanu/docs/docs/inference-posterior-sampling.md

 Let's explain the auto-tuning and target acceptance probability parameters a bit further.

 Picking a step size in HMC is very challenging and can often result in you not exploring the distribution effectively.
-NUTS calculates a step size for you based on your bayesian network and then will continue to adapt it for a given number of samples.
+NUTS calculates a step size for you based on your Bayesian network and then will continue to adapt it for a given number of samples.
 It does this by using the target acceptance probability.
 To find an effective starting value of step size, the algorithm chooses a starting point and then makes many jumps of differing sizes, recording the likelihood of the attempted position.